lcrees/knife/docs/index.rst

   >>> one.minmax().pipe(two).merge().back().min().get()
   2

-:mod:`knife` can also undo the results of previous operations and even roll a knife back to its original arguments.
+:mod:`knife` can also rollback the results of previous operations, a baseline snapshot, or its original arguments.

 *Higly contrived introductory example:*